lite-xl/lite-xl.github.io/docs/user-guide/configuration.md

 ## Settings GUI

-In recent releases of Lite XL (version 2.1.0), we started bundling the settings plugin.
+Since Lite XL v2.1.0, we started bundling the settings plugin.
 This plugin provides a GUI to configure Lite XL.

-!!! note "Configuration via Settings GUI will take precedence."
+!!! warning
+    You mustn't set the same configuration option in the user module and the Settings GUI **at the same time**.
+    This can result in undefined behavior.

 ## Fonts

-Lite XL comes with JetBrains Mono and Fira Sans by default.
+Lite XL comes with [JetBrains Mono][1] and [Fira Sans][2] by default.
+JetBrains Mono is is used for the editor itself while Fira Sans is used for other UI elements.

 To change the fonts used by the editor, you can change the variable `style.font` and `style.code_font`.